The American Cancer Society estimates that about

 A multidrug chemotherapy regimen called FOLFIRNOX is sometimes used to treat pancreatic cancer.
 It consists of the drugs:

 - leucovorin calcium (Wellcovorin)

 - oxaliplatin (Eloxatin)

-Along with chemotherapy, other treatments for pancreatic cancer include:
+Along with chemotherapy,

 Chemotherapy is a part of most pancreatic cancer treatments.
 It’s commonly administered before or after surgery in people with early-stage pancreatic cancer.
 People with late-stage pancreatic cancer may receive chemotherapy if their cancer isn’t surgically removable.